greenteaisgreat/git_work_test/README.md

 A repository for testing at my job
 I want to learn to be smart computer boy :D
-This is another line to test my staging/commit knowledge on Git I just keep on editing
+This is another line to test my staging/commit knowledge on Git I just keep on editing and editing